sonaalPradeep/PCAP-Data-Extractor/README.md

 <hr>

 ## Packages Pre-requisites
 The program runs and is tested on <b>Linux using python3.7.5</b>.
 The following packages are used in the program : re, os, argparse, scapy, tqdm and colorama.
-You might find the first two already installed by default.
+You might find the first three already installed by default.
 To install the other required packages, run the following command on your terminal:
 ```bash
 pip3 install -r requirements.txt
 # 'os' and 're' module isn't included in PyPi